chihchun/ansible-ubuntu-pc/README.md

 # Introduction

-This Anisble playbook is designed as a toolkit to help a Ubuntu Developer, quickly setup a machine as workstation, help to deploy the developement tools for hardware enablement work.
+This Ansible playbook serves as a toolkit for Ubuntu developers, enabling quick setup of a workstation and deployment of development tools for hardware enablement tasks.

 ## Useful task/playbook for a Ubuntu developer